Tansy: Culinary uses

+The flowers are naturally "petal-less".

-In the Belgian coastal province of West-Flanders small quantities of crushed dried tansy leaf were traditionally used as culinary herb to spice up pancakes and omelettes.
+In the Belgian coastal province of West Flanders small quantities of crushed dried tansy leaf were traditionally used as culinary herb to spice up pancakes and omelettes.
 There tansy is colloquially known as pannenkoekenkruid ("pancake herb").

 It can also be used as a substitute for sage.

 Ethnomedical use

 For many years, tansy has been used as a medicinal herb despite its toxicity.
 19th-century Irish folklore suggests bathing in a solution of tansy and salt as a cure for joint pain.
 A bitter tea made with tansy flowers has been used for centuries as an anthelmintic to treat parasitic worm infestations, and tansy cakes were traditionally eaten during Lent because it was believed that eating fish during Lent caused intestinal worms.
 Various Tanacetum species are used ethnomedically to treat migraine, neuralgia and rheumatism and as anthelmintics.
 Traditionally, tansy was often used for its emmenagogue effects to bring on menstruation or end an unwanted pregnancy, and pregnant women are advised to not use this herb.

-Research published in 2011 identified 3,5-dicaffeoylquinic acid (3,5-DCQA) and axillarin in tansy as antiviral compounds that are active against herpes simplex virus.

 Among Native Americans

 The Cherokee use an infusion of the plant for backache, use the plant as a tonic, and wear it around the waist and in shoes to prevent miscarriages.
-The Cheyenne use an infusion of the pulverized leaves and blossoms for dizziness and weakness.
+The Cheyenne use an infusion of the pulverised leaves and blossoms for dizziness and weakness.